CHAPTERS 24-26

 “You sure you’ll be fine here?” she asked facetiously, lingering at the desk.

 Heather twisted around, flashing a smile.
-“Will do.”
+“I’ll try.”

 +